 What You Need to Have in Place for Your Inbound Marketing Strategy to Be Successful

-When a marketing agency begins working with a client to implement an inbound marketing program, it will cover a long list of elements needed to ensure that company’s readiness to undertake inbound marketing strategies.
+When a marketing agency begins working with a client to implement a marketing program, it will cover a long list of elements needed to ensure that company’s readiness to undertake inbound marketing strategies.
 There are four foundational items that need to be working properly to even begin.

 These items are essential cornerstones of an inbound marketing program.
 We can tell you this from experience.
 We know what happens when all these foundational elements are in place … and what happens—or doesn’t happen—when they aren’t.